 - Bourbon can only be aged in a new barrel, so they are unusable by the distillery after the first batch.
 Many tequila, rum, and other whiskey brands will buy these barrels for aging, giving their spirits flavor notes reminiscent of bourbon.

-- Brands like Novo Fogo Cachaca make a point of using exotic woods in their barrels to create distinct expressions of their distilled spirits.
+- Brands like Novo Fogo Cachaca make a point of using unusual woods in their barrels to create distinct expressions of their distilled spirits.

-Yes, you should get excited when a brand tries to show off a liquor aged in a new barrel, especially if it's one of your favorites.
-In fact, you should try the new-barrel-aged spirit against the standard bottling.
+You should get excited when a brand tries to show off a liquor aged in a new barrel, especially if it's one of your favorites.
+You should try the new-barrel-aged spirit against the standard bottling.
 It will give you an entirely new appreciation for the effects of aging.

 How to Tell the Age of Alcohol